Interaction Triggers explains how cadence, board/external, and hybrid triggers cause interactions by combining time‑based and event‑based cues.

-Core Question: What causes an interaction to happen, time or events?
+Core Question: What causes an interaction to happen — time or events?

 Cadence creates rhythm — but misses urgent situations.
 A critical blocker on Tuesday waits until Friday's review.
 Five days lost.

-Event triggers add responsiveness.
+Other triggers add responsiveness.
 When a showstopper appears or a threshold is crossed, the system signals: interact now.
 Like the Toyota Andon cord — problem appears, line stops, help arrives immediately.

-Cadence for rhythm, event triggers for adaptivity.
+Cadence for rhythm (see Pattern Cadence), other triggers for adaptivity.

 Details